gengliangyu2008/IRS-MR-2019-01-19-IS1FT-IND-GengLiangyu-Morgage_Process/README.md

 ---
 ## SECTION 2 : EXECUTIVE SUMMARY / PAPER ABSTRACT
 This project is about mortgage process automation, which is build from REDHAT JBPM tools.
-For the details, please refer to project_description doc under ProjectReport folder, and project_verification_steps doc under UserGuide folder.
+For the details, please refer to project_description doc under ProjectReport folder.

 ---
 ## SECTION 3 : CREDITS / PROJECT CONTRIBUTION